jwellone/vibration/README.md

 # vibration
-Can use the vibration function.
+Can vibrate a device (iOS or Android).

 This feature is one of the "j1Tech" developed by jwellone Inc for Unity.